uqlibrary/uqlibrary-react-toolbox/README.md

 ## Development

-### Standard libraries to be used

-- [axios](https://github.com/mzabriskie/axios) library is used for api calls and mocking of api calls
-- more to come...

 ### Guidelines

 The components folder structure should be structured in a similar fashion to the example below (note the case)